Child Custody Lawyer in Eagle, ID

 Serving Parents in Eagle, Star, Boise, Meridian & Surrounding Communities

-At Gem State Family Law, you can work with a highly knowledgeable attorney who has focused his entire career solely on family law.
-Our child custody attorney can help you understand the law, advocate for your parental interests in negotiations and at trial, and work toward an arrangement that best serves the court’s standard of the child’s best interests while bearing in mind parental rights.
+At Gem State Family Law, you have direct access to a highly knowledgeable child custody lawyer who has dedicated his entire career to family law.
+Our child custody attorney will help you understand your options, advocate for your parental interests during negotiations or at trial, and pursue arrangements that align with your child's best interests as set by the court, while protecting your rights as a parent.

-Contact us at (208) 203-7422 to book a confidential consultation with an Eagle child custody attorney.
+Contact us at (208) 203-7422 to book a confidential consultation with a child custody lawyer in Eagle.

 Child Custody in Idaho

-Legal custody can be either sole (awarded to one parent) or joint (shared by both parents).
+Legal custody can also be granted solely to one parent or jointly to both parents.

-• Sole physical custody: One parent is awarded exclusive physical custody of the child, meaning the child lives with them and the other parent has no defined visitation rights.
-This is very rare.
+- Sole physical custody: One parent has exclusive physical custody and the child lives with them, with no court-ordered visitation for the other parent.
+This situation is very rare.

-• Sole legal custody: One parent is granted exclusive rights to make major decisions regarding the child's upbringing, education, health care, and religious instruction.
+- Sole legal custody: One parent has the exclusive right to make major decisions for the child.

 Your Family, Our Focus